 Email KPIs to Monitor

-2021 will bring many opportunities for small business.
+2021 will bring many opportunities for small businesses.
 If maximizing online business opportunities is one of your goals this year, knowing which key performance indicators (KPIs) to track is critical for improving your successes.

 For businesses sending out email communications, there are some important KPIs to watch.
 These are:

 First and foremost, monitoring your email send bounce rate is one of the most important KPIs to monitor.
-Understanding of what percentage of your emails are reaching their destination (your customers) is critical.
+Understanding what percentage of your emails are reaching their destination (your customers) is critical.
 Bounce rate is the total number of bounces divided by the total number of emails sent.

 Bounce rates come in two distinct types: Soft and hard email bounces.
 A soft bounce means your recipient’s email box is full or otherwise temporarily unavailable.
 While a hard bounce means you have a bad email address, which can happen for a multitude of reasons.